 Make sure to bring your cashier’s check, a government issued ID (usually a driver’s license) and proof of homeowner’s insurance to the closing attorney’s office.
 The name on your ID must match the name you would like to have on the deed and mortgage.
 If you recently got married and will be using a different name, make sure your ID has been changed.

-Once all of the paperwork has been completed, you are done!
+Once all of the paperwork has been completed, you are done with closing day!
 You’re officially a homeowner – Congratulations!
 Buying your first home is quite a journey and you made it all the way through the process!
 While the home is now closed, your REALTOR® is still there to help with any questions you may have about utilities, the neighborhood, your new community, or anything in general.
 Do not hesitate to reach out.